mahyar-osn/lung.qt.zinc.installation_doc/README.md

 ## Python and Virtualenvironment
 It is always best practice to run Python applications within a virtualenv.
+We will go through virtualenv setup on different platforms.
 Please note that you will need Python and PIP installed on your machines.
-If you don't know how to get them installed, please Google them.
+If you don't know how to get them installed, please use Google!

 #### Virtualenv Setup
 In a terminal or a command prompt install virtualenv: